DavidF-Dev/Terraria-Michael-Mod/README.md

 [![Issues](https://img.shields.io/github/issues/DavidF-Dev/Terraria-Michael-Mod?style=flat-square)](https://github.com/DavidF-Dev/Terraria-Michael-Mod/issues)
 [![License](https://img.shields.io/github/license/DavidF-Dev/Terraria-Michael-Mod?style=flat-square)](https://github.com/DavidF-Dev/Terraria-Michael-Mod/blob/master/LICENSE.md)

+**DISCLAIMER: This mod doesn't do anything, meant as an inside joke between a group of people.**

 ## Foreword
 In honour of Michael (aka 'Michaelsoftman'), a beloved member of the tModLoader community who refuses to return my calls.
 Many of us have been touched by Michael's words & actions in one way or another over the years.